School of Social and Political Science

 I am interested in looking at issues, such as “who defines outcomes?”, the role of recognition in childcare and protection and young people’s participation in decision making.
 I have expertise in using qualitative methods, action research and case studies to explore the multi-dimensional nature of many practice problems.

-I am currently the Principle Investigator for the formative evaluation of North Strathclyde Bairns Hoose Evaluation (2021-2024).
-Aberdeen City Bairns' Hoose Pathfinder (2024-2025) and Aberdeenshire Bairns' Hoose Pathfinder (2024-2025).
+I am currently the Principle Investigator on a number Bairns Hoose (Barnahus) formative evaluations in Scotland .
+Sites include Children First North Strathclyde Bairns' Hoose (2021-2024).
+Aberdeen City Bairns' Hoose Pathfinder (2024-2026) and Aberdeenshire Bairns' Hoose Pathfinder (2024-2026) and Sycamore Bairns' Hoose in Edinburgh and Lothians (2025-2026).

 I am also a co-investigator on: